All Products

 cipher-text-volume

-The name of the persistent volume claim (PVC) that stores the encrypted model.
-ACK-CAI automatically decrypts the data mounted from this PVC in the trusted environment.
+The PVC name that stores encrypted model data.
+ACK-CAI automatically decrypts the data mounted by this PVC in a trusted environment.

 model-decryption-key-id